AmbujaBudakoti27/ConversationalRobot/TopicAwareness/README.md

 ### Import Newsgroups Data
 We will be using the 20-Newsgroups dataset for this exercise.
 This version of the dataset contains about 11k newsgroups posts from 20 different topics.
 This is available as newsgroups.json.

+### Data Pre-processing

+We will perform the following steps:
+1. Tokenization: Split the text into sentences and the sentences into words.
+Lowercase the words and remove punctuation.
+2. Words that have fewer than 3 characters are removed.
+3. All stopwords are removed.
+4. Words are lemmatized — words in third person are changed to first person and verbs in past and future tenses are changed into present.
+5. Words are stemmed — words are reduced to their root form.

 ### Building the Topic Model
 We have everything required to train the LDA model.
 In addition to the corpus and dictionary, you need to provide the number of topics as well.